 Scholarships & Funding

-Please check back soon for updated information on MA scholarships in the Schools of Visual Culture and Fine Art and PhD studentships in all areas for 2021/22.
+Details on MA scholarships in the Schools of Visual Culture and Fine Art and PhD studentships in all areas for 2021/22 appear below.
 These scholarships will recognise excellence, outstanding achievement and potential.
-The scholarships, worth full tuition fees, are awarded on academic merit and all applicants are eligible, including EU and non EU students.
+The scholarships are awarded on academic merit and all applicants are eligible, including EU and non EU students.

 Scholarships for Masters Students

 One scholarship is available for a student on each of the School's MA programmes (Art in the Contemporary World and Design History and Material Culture).
 The scholarships cover the tuition fees for the programmes and all applicants are eligble including EU and non EU students and those applying to study part time or full time.
 They are awarded on the basis of prior academic achievement and future potential.
 The recipient of the Art in the Contemporary World award will act as a champion for the programme (sometimes by editing its website).

 Applicants who wish to be considered should apply for admission to the programme in the normal way.
 In addition they should submit a one page covering letter outlining their academic achievements and the reason why they should be considered for the scholarship.